ncp38/cs241-f24/projects/proj5/index.md

 ### Writing Part A

 - In `Quicksort.java`, fill in the `partition()` function.
-It mirrors the `partition()` function from the quicksort handout discussed in class.
+It mirrors the `partition()` function from quicksort discussed in class.
 The only differences are that it uses ArrayLists instead of plain arrays, and it uses a `Comparator` object passed in as an argument, so every time the code from class compares items from the array with `<`, `>`, or `==`, you should use the `compare` function on the comparator instead:

 - ```
   REGULAR WAY         WITH COMPARATOR